 However, up to 3 in 4 head restraints are not correctly adjusted.
 Head restraints may make a journey less comfortable when they are correctly adjusted as they will not allow your head to lie back.
-However, if you have had a whiplash neck sprain, you may be more particular about correctly adjusting the head restraint for yourself and for other passengers.
+However, if you have had whiplash, you may be more particular about correctly adjusting the head restraint for yourself and for other passengers.